VentureAlex/VentureAlex/README.md

 Hi, I'm Alex!

-This is my GitHub.
-Home to my passion projects and experiments.
-I'm driven by three core principles: curiosity as the spark of innovation, an abundance mindset, and a bias toward execution.
+Welcome to my Github.
+The home to my passion projects and experiments.

+My three guiding principles:
+- **Curiosity** as the spark of innovation.
+- An **abundance mindset**.
+- A **bias toward execution**.

-For the full picture, visit my portfolio at venturealex.com
+For the full picture, visit my [personal portfolio](https://venturealex.com)!

-Thank you!